HKOLWD/AlexaForce/docs/Permissions.md

 Output                           | Description
 -------------------------------- | --------------------------------------------------------------------------------------------
-Model.AlexaResponseBody          | ResponseBody contains permission card and spoken text.
-Can be modified by implementation, card should remain in tact.
+Model.AlexaResponseBody          | ResponseBody contains permission card and spoken text. outputSpeech property can be modified by implementation (e.g. for SSML), card should remain in tact.

 **Example:**
 ```